 Overall it was a great trip through some spectacular high-level terrain.
 Other highlights included mountain sunsets, coastal views, seeing Windermere from so many different angles and the open air sculptures of Grizedale Forest.
 Reaching Newby Bridge again was also special.

 If done as a single walk, the distance would be about 60-65 miles with about 15,000 feet of ascent, although as a series of day trips it was considerably more than that.
 As car-free transport is encouraged in the Lake District I used public transport throughout to get to the start and end points of walks, which worked well.

 Credits This post is based on a longer, more technical article published in the newsletter of the Freshwater Biological Association, Issue No. 69, Summer 2016.
 The walk was done as a contribution to Windermere Reflections: a three-year project to raise awareness of water quality issues in Windermere.
 The programme was run by a team based at the University of Cumbria campus in Ambleside and was principally funded from the Heritage Lottery Fund, with match funding from the Environment Agency, Lake District National Park, National Trust and the university.

-Leven Estuary If you would like to know more about the history and wildlife of the Leven Estuary I have a book due out soon called The Cumbria and Lake District Coast which features the estuary along with others around the coast of Morecambe Bay, Cumbria and the Solway Firth.
+Leven Estuary If you would like to know more about the history and wildlife of the Leven Estuary, my book The Cumbria and Lake District Coast features the estuary along with others around the coast of Morecambe Bay, Cumbria and the Solway Firth.
 See this webpage for more information.